-Veronika Skuplik studied at the Folkwang University of the Arts Essen, University of Münster and Akademie für Alte Musik (now University of the Arts) Bremen.
+Veronika Skuplik did her studies at the Folkwang Hochschule Essen, Wilhelms Universität Münster and Akademie für Alte Musik (now Hochschule für Künste) Bremen.
 There she graduated under Thomas Albert with a diploma for baroque violin in 1991.

-Veronika Skuplik travels all over Europe, Israel, the US, Australia, New Zealand, China and Korea for concerts, recordings and teaching activities.
-As an internationally renowned soloist she plays mainly in ensembles like Concerto Palatino, Weser-Renaissance Bremen, L’Arpeggiata – where she has been the violinist for more than 15 years –, la dolcezza, the Collegium Vocale Gent, as well as with the Freiburg BaroqueConsort and with her musical partner Andreas Arend (lute).
-In her own ensemble, called UrgentMusic, she gets together with other esteemed and passionate musicians.
+Veronika Skuplik travels all over Europe, Israel, the US, Australia and New Zealand for concerts, recordings and teaching activities.
+She plays mainly as a soloist in ensembles like L’Arpeggiata, Concerto Palatino and Weser-Renaissance Bremen, in her own group la dolcezza, as well as with the Collegium Vocale Gent, the Freiburger BarockConsort, Oltremontano and with her musical partner Andreas Arend (lute).

 Veronika Skuplik was “artist in residence” at the 2011 Oude Muziek Festival Utrecht and at the 2012 Festival Musica Veche in Timisoara.

-She teaches baroque violin and baroque viola at the University of the Arts Bremen and supervizes further masterclasses and orchestra projects in Hamburg, Katowice (Poland) and in the US at the Carnegie Hall, in Madison, Oberlin and Rochester.
+She is professor for baroque violin at the Hochschule für Künste in Bremen and leads masterclasses and orchestra projects in Hamburg, Katowice (Poland) and in the US in Madison, Oberlin, Rochester and at the Carnegie Hall.

-Veronika Skuplik’s discography comprises around 100 CDs, among them a solo CD VIOLINO I for unaccompanied scordatura violin with anonymous sonatas from Austria around 1680.
-Last September silk&tweed – Nicola Matteis’ sentimental journey was released by the label fra bernardo.
-The project VIOLINO II with anonymous Austrian sonatas for violin and basso continuo – mostly world premiere recordings – is in preparation.
+Veronika Skuplik’s discography comprises around 90 CDs, among them a solo CD VIOLINO for unaccompanied scordatura violin with anonymous sonatas from Austria around 1680.